 Oak is easy to maintain.
-You can clean the surface of oak by using a soap water solution.
+You can clean the surface of oak by using a soap and water solution.
 It needs to be stripped down to the bare wood every year or so, and the finish reapplied.
 By refinishing oak, you add to its longevity.

 Poplar makes good furniture too, but not the type that can withstand heavy loads.
-Therefore, we aren’t likely to make dining room or living room furniture from poplar.
+Therefore, we aren’t likely to make a dining room or living room furniture from poplar.
 But you can find a few good projects that use poplar to make light furniture like center tables or footstools.

 Oak vs Poplar: Workability and Uses

 Iron adversely acts on oak, particularly if the wood is wet.
 Ugly rust stains will develop, and you cannot erase them.
 The solution to this problem is to keep oak wood dry, especially if it has nails and screws in it.
 It is easy to steam bend oak, and it works well with glues, finishes, and stains.